Krishna and Arjuna, Unknown artist, ca. 1830

 The Kurukshetra War pitted friend against friend, brother against brother, son against father.
 The war was based on greed, and it ended with disaster for nearly all involved.
 No one gained.
 Almost everyone who fought in it and survived was diminished.
 And most of the people involved in the war were killed.

 Krishna was one of several people who attempted to mediate a fair solution, but he could not succeed because of the hardness of the hearts of those involved.
-Unable to stop the war, he tried to mediate at least a treaty.
+Unable to stop the war, he tried to mediate to get a truce at least.

 Arjuna was one of the princes, and it was his chariot that Krishna drove.
 As the chariots were drawn up on the battlefield, the two of them went out between the lines, and Arjuna looked about himself.
 All his brothers would fight on the same side he did.
 But the enemy was made up of close relatives, cousins, friends, men who been his teachers when he was a child, people he loved, people he admired and respected.
 He tried to prevent the bloodshed, but he could not.
 When Arjuna returned to his place in the battle line, he told Krishna that he wanted to drop his weapons, abandon his chariot, and leave the battlefield altogether.